Unfortunately, we cannot load Flickr photographs at the current time. Please bear with us. Go North East 5415 - NK15 EOF | North East Buses

 link Related

-April 2015 Go North East Ahead of its entry into service, this vehicle has been repainted into a plain red base livery.
+May 2012 Go North East Ahead of the "Red Kite" brand being re-launched, this vehicle has been repainted into a plain red base livery.